Togin-Dennis/DevQuery/README.md

 ---

 <p align="center">
-  ⭐ Star this repo • 🍴 Fork it • 🔧 Improve it
+  ⭐ Star this repo • 🍴 Give Suggessions • 🔧 Improve it
   <br/><br/>
   💡 DevQuery — Built for Developers.
 Designed for Clarity.
 </p>